damiengurzynski/beyondthemountain/.website/README.md

 # See github.com/js13kGames/hello-world for supported frontmatter
 ---

+WARNING - There is a game breaking bug when using the EGO attack and achieving completion the first time, I will try to fix this by monday, sorry for the inconvenience !

 Gather your adventurers, choose your path and face the monsters with your musical talents !

 Discover what lies beyond the mountain